laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 CDDL specifications may want to specify that the data items should be encoded in Common CBOR Deterministic Encoding.
-This specification adds two CDDL control operators that can be used for this.
+The present specification adds two CDDL control operators that can be used for this.

-The control operators `.cde` and `.cdeseq` are exactly like `.cbor` and `.cborseq` except that they also require the encoded data item(s) to be in Common CBOR Deterministic Encoding.
+The control operators `.cde` and `.cdeseq` are exactly like `.cbor` and `.cborseq` except that they also require the encoded data item(s) to be encoded according to CDE.

 For example, a byte string of embedded CBOR that is to be encoded according to CDE can be formalized as: